-- Windsor, Bath and Stonehenge with lunch and all admissions including the Roman Baths
+- Windsor, Bath and Stonehenge with all admissions including the Roman Baths

-- Windsor, Oxford and Stonehenge with lunch and all admissions
+- Windsor, Oxford and Stonehenge with all admissions

-- Windsor, Stonehenge, Lacock and Bath with lunch and admissions excluding the Roman Baths
+- Windsor, Stonehenge, Lacock and Bath with admissions excluding the Roman Baths

-- Windsor, Salisbury, Stonehenge, Bath with lunch and all admissions excluding the Roman Baths
+- Windsor, Salisbury, Stonehenge, Bath with all admissions excluding the Roman Baths

-- Windsor, Bath and Stonehenge with lunch and admissions excluding the Roman Baths
+- Windsor, Bath and Stonehenge with admissions excluding the Roman Baths

 - Windsor, Stonehenge and Bath, excluding admissions to attractions